kbirk/gltf-viewer/README.md

         - Not sure if model error or implementation error

-- `brainsteam.gltf` sample model

-    - Animation doesn't seem quite right, pistons in right arm are popping out, shoulders are skewing, etc
-        - Not sure if model error or implementation error

 - `vc.gltf` sample model

     - Erroneous 'cubes' are being rendered and cars / train orientations do not seem to be correct
         - Not sure if model error or implementation error
         - Referenced in [Issue #556](https://github.com/KhronosGroup/glTF/issues/556) and [Issue #576](https://github.com/KhronosGroup/glTF/issues/576)
-    - Car and train orientations do not seem to be correct
+    - Car and train orientations are not correct, animations only contain translation channel.
         - Not sure if model error or implementation error